U-Pack

 Is U-Pack a legitimate moving company?

 Yes, U-Pack is a licensed FMCSA-registered interstate moving carrier with USDOT number 029900 and MC number MC-29910.
 Founded in 1997 and headquartered in Fort Smith, Arkansas.
-You can verify their active operating authority at safer.fmcsa.dot.gov.
+Verify current operating authority directly in the FMCSA SAFER Company Snapshot (safer.fmcsa.dot.gov) using USDOT 029900.

 How much does U-Pack charge for a long distance move?